About World Aquatics

 2010 | The first FINA World Aquatics Convention was held in Punta del Este, Uruguay. |

-2015 | Following the FINA World Championships in Kazan, Russia, the first ever FINA World Masters Championships was held. |
+2015 | Following the FINA World Championships in Kazan, Russia, the first ever World Aquatics Masters Championships was held. |